oehf/ipf/modules/hl7/src/site/markdown/hl7v2dsl.md

 Details are described [here][hl7v2dslFields].

 #### Boolean conversion

 All fields and structures implement an `isEmpty()` method.
-For Groovy, this is used for boolean conversion so that checks become easier:
+For Groovy, this is also used for boolean conversion, so that checks for emptiness become even more concise:

 ```groovy
     if (message.MSH[9][3]) {